 If you want to use the active hoist on location, possibly even fly it, the options are very limited.
 Most active elevators cannot be folded or disassembled.
 Conec Care specializes in travel elevators and has selected some great options for you such as the Torneo Compact and the Multy Hybrid Active.

 What should you look for when buying an active hoist?

 There seems to be a lot to choose from when looking for an active hoist.
 But in fact it is not so bad.
 First, decide what is important about the elevator and how you want to use it.
 Consider:

 - Length and weight of caregiver

-- Characteristics of caregiver (trunk stability, pain symptoms, etc.)
+- Characteristics of caregiver (standing function, trunk stability, pain symptoms, mental abilities …)

 - Where to use (home, institution, on-site, combination)